resource/Front-End-Standards/JavaScript/jQuery.md

-# Resource jQuery Style Guide and Best Practices
+# Resource jQuery Style Guide and Best Practices [WORKING DRAFT]

 Promoting the "Resource Way" of writing performant and maintainable jQuery.